Stephen Hopkins (politician): Governorships

 In 1755, Hopkins was elected to his first term as governor, defeating his predecessor William Greene by a small margin.
 The year was mostly occupied with legislation and work related to the pending war with France.
 Braddock's defeat and the occupation of Crown Point led the colony to send forces to Albany.
-Late in the previous year, Hopkins and his Attorney-General Daniel Updike were delegates from Rhode Island to a meeting in New York called the Albany Congress, which convened to discuss the common defense of the collective colonies and to hold a conference with the five nations of Indians to secure their assistance in thwarting French encroachment.
-Here, he and others considered Benjamin Franklin's early plan for uniting the colonies, but the principles of the plan were rejected in both the colonies and Great Britain.
+Late in the previous year, Hopkins and his Attorney-General Daniel Updike were delegates from Rhode Island to the Albany Congress, which convened to discuss the common defense of the collective colonies and to hold a conference with the five Indian tribes to secure their assistance in thwarting French encroachment.
+He and others considered Benjamin Franklin's early plan for uniting the colonies, but the principles of the plan were rejected in both the colonies and Great Britain.
 As the war with France developed in February 1756, the General Assembly ordered the raising of 500 Rhode Island men for the expedition to Lake George in New York.

 After two years in office, Hopkins was defeated by William Greene for the governorship, but Greene died in office in February 1758, and Hopkins once again became governor.
-The most divisive political issue of the day was the use of hard money, or specie, versus the use of paper money, and Hopkins sided with the latter group.
+The most divisive political issue of the day was the use of hard money, or specie, versus the use of paper money, and Hopkins sided with paper.
 Another issue was Newport interests versus Providence interests.
-For several years, Hopkins was locked in a bitter rivalry with Samuel Ward of Westerly, a strong supporter of hard currency and also a champion of Newport, his town of origin.
-So bitter was the animosity between these two men that Hopkins commenced an action for slander against Ward, putting damages at £40,000.
-The case was moved to Massachusetts for a fair trial, and the judgment went against Hopkins by default in 1759, and he paid the costs.
+For several years, Hopkins was locked in a bitter rivalry with Samuel Ward of Westerly, a strong supporter of hard currency and also a champion of Newport, and Hopkins sued Ward for slander, putting damages at £40,000.
+The case was moved to Massachusetts for a fair trial; the judgment went against Hopkins by default in 1759, and he paid the costs.

 For ten years, the two men went back and forth as Governor of the colony, each at the head of a powerful party.
 Ward led the wealth and conservatism of Newport, Narragansett, and Kent County, while Hopkins represented the growing strength of Providence and Bristol Counties.
-The two men had been likened to gladiators in an arena, thirsting for each others' life.
+The two men had been likened to gladiators in an arena, thirsting for each other's life.
 Hopkins eventually lost to Ward, who was finally elected Governor in 1762.

 In 1763, Hopkins won back the governorship, and signs of reason between the two men appeared the following year when Ward wrote to Hopkins proposing that both resign their "pretensions to the chief seat of government."
 On the same day, without the knowledge of this letter, Hopkins wrote to Ward inviting him to accept the position of deputy governor, which had just been vacated by the death of John Gardner.
 Neither man accepted the proposal of the other, but the stage had been set for future cooperation.